MongoEngine/mongoengine/docs/upgrade.rst

 .. note:: DecimalField's have also been improved with the addition of precision
     and rounding.
 See :class:`~mongoengine.fields.DecimalField` for more information.

-`An example test migration is available on github
+`An example test migration for DecimalFields is available on github
 <https://github.com/MongoEngine/mongoengine/blob/master/tests/migration/decimalfield_as_float.py>`_.

 Cascading Saves